Protect Our Defenders (POD) founded by Nancy Parrish and community of survivors to address the crisis of rape and sexual assault in the military.

 POD worked with attorney Susan Burke to shine a light on the military’s abusive Article 32 pre-trial process by exposing the story of a Navy Midshipman who was subjected to 30 hours of degrading questions by defense counsel in open court.
 POD’s advocacy and policy work around this case led to significant reform of Article 32 to eliminate the practice of aggressive questioning of victims prior to trial.

-POD’s Pro Bono Network (PBN) was established to help the hundreds of military survivors facing retaliation and a hostile system.
+POD’s Legal Services Program was established to help the hundreds of military survivors facing retaliation and a hostile system.
 To date, over 200 active duty service members, veterans, and U.S. civilians have accessed legal assistance and case support to protect their rights related to VA benefits, retaliatory discharges, errant medical diagnoses, and privacy rights.
 The insight gained from these cases have informed and enhanced our advocacy work.

 Fought successfully to limit commanders’ ability to overturn convictions and eliminate the ability to use an accused rapist’s “Good Military Character” to decide not to prosecute.